 \section{Conclusions}

-We have emphasized in this paper the potential importance on sensitivity of FCC-he, that is, of the future $e^-p$ collider for directly probing possible new physics BSM by studying sensitivity on the total cross-section and on the $\hat a_V$ and $\hat a_A$ at $\sqrt{s}=7.07, 10 TeV$ and ${\cal L}=50$ to $1000 fb^{-1}$.
-We have stressed, and shown numerically (see Figs. 3-12 and Tables II-VII), that the increase sensitivity at high energy and high luminosity provides opportunities in the process $e^-p \to e^-\gamma^*\gamma^*p \to e^-t\bar t p$ in particular.
-The extracted results for the FCC-he, which are presented in Figs 3-12 and Tables II-VII show a great sensitivity, and in some cases improvements are expected with respect to the potential sensitivity for the LHC, ILC and CLIC (see Table I and Refs. \cite{Ibrahim,Atwood,Polouse,Choi,Polouse1,Aguilar0,Amjad,Juste,Asner,Abe,Aarons,Brau,Baer,Grzadkowski:2005ye}).
-Our results motivate more detailed studies including additional benchmark analyses based on full FCC-he detector simulations at high energies, with the aim of verifying and refining our estimates on the sensitivity with which the cross-sections and the $t$-MM and $t$-EDM for the process $e^-p \to e^-\gamma^*\gamma^*p \to e^-t\bar t p$ could be measured at the FCC-he.
-It is worth mentioning that, in comparison with the LHC the FCC-he have the advantage of providing a clean environment with small background contributions from QCD strong interactions.
+In this paper, we have emphasized the potential importance for sensitivity of the FCC-he, that is, of a future high-energy $e^-p$ collider for directly probing possible new physics BSM by studying sensitivity on the total cross-section and on the $\hat a_V$ and $\hat a_A$ at $\sqrt{s}=7.07, 10 TeV$ and ${\cal L}=50$ to $1000 fb^{-1}$.
+We have stressed and shown numerically (see Figs. 3-12 and Tables II-VII), that the increase sensitivity at high energy and high luminosity provides opportunities in the process $e^-p \to e^-\gamma^*\gamma^*p \to e^-t\bar t p$ in particular.
+The extracted results for the FCC-he, presented in Figs 3-12 and Tables II-VII, show very high sensitivity, and in some cases improvements are expected with respect to the potential sensitivity for the LHC, ILC and CLIC (see Table I and Refs. \cite{Ibrahim,Atwood,Polouse,Choi,Polouse1,Aguilar0,Amjad,Juste,Asner,Abe,Aarons,Brau,Baer,Grzadkowski:2005ye}).
+Our results motivate more detailed studies including additional benchmark analyses based on full FCC-he detector simulations at high energies with the aim of verifying and refining our estimates on the sensitivity with which the cross-sections and the $t$-MM and $t$-EDM for the process $e^-p \to e^-\gamma^*\gamma^*p \to e^-t\bar t p$ could be measured at the FCC-he.
+It is worth mentioning that, in comparison with the LHC, the FCC-he has the advantage of providing a clean environment with small background contributions from QCD strong interactions.
 With all these arguments already presented, we conclude that the FCC-he is a viable option for model-independent sensitivity estimates on top-quark anomalous electromagnetic couplings with very good accuracy.

 A. G. R. and M. A. H. R. acknowledge support from SNI and PROFOCIE (M\'exico).